-A lot of people say that sitting is one of their worst problems, and have been asking me if this was a significant issue as well.
+I hear from a lot of people who say that sitting is one of their worst problems, wanting to know if this was a significant issue for me as well.

 My answer here is two–fold.
-First, I’ll answer you based on my own experience, and then address why it might be so painful for some of the readers who’ve contacted me.
+First, I’ll answer you based on my own experience, and then address why it might be so painful for some of my readers.

 For me personally:

 Whether or not I experienced pain while sitting really depended on two things: